In the Wild

 SET available = available - 1

-This is the one-row-per-seat trick from our Ticketmaster breakdown, and the general pattern behind it is covered in dealing with contention.
+This is the one-row-per-seat trick from our Ticketmaster breakdown.
+Instead of making every buyer contend on one quantity row, you give them separate rows to claim.
+The broader pattern is covered in dealing with contention.

 SKIP LOCKED